 In 1937, artist Joseph Knap chose to have his prints published by the Sporting Gallery & Bookshop in New York City.
 There was one edition and, in this case, the number of prints (260) was noted in the upper right, just above the image (see Figure 7).

 If an edition sold out and the artist decided to release additional prints at a later date, the design was often modified slightly and these were considered to be a distinct separate edition.
 Depending on the demand and the artist's inclination, there could be a second, third fourth, or even fifth edition.
 These were often noted in pencil when the artist signed the prints.

-The earliest federal waterfowl stamp to have a print with two separate editions is the 1939-40 (RW6) issue.
+The first federal waterfowl stamp print to have two separate editions is the 1939-40 (RW6) issue (remember Darling did not start producing prints until 1944) .
 Artist Lynn Bogue Hunt produce an unknown total of prints, believed to be about 200.
 Of these, the first 100 prints or so were numbered and titled in pencil by Hunt in the bottom left corner, just below the image.
 This is known as the first edition (see Figure 8).

 Hunt then reworked the same litho stone and another 100 or so prints were pulled.
 Hunt printed "ED.
-2" in front of the title and these have become know as the second edition (see Figure 9).
-As pointed out in Duck Stamp Prints by Stearns and Fink, since only one stone was used – the second edition is technically a second state of the first edition.
+2" in front of the title and these have become know as the 2nd edition (see Figure 9).
+As pointed out in Duck Stamp Prints by Stearns and Fink, since only one stone was used – the 2nd edition is technically a second state of the 1st edition.

 Otherwise, the separate editions can be differentiated by the slight design modification and/or the method of producing the print itself.
 In 1940, artist Francis Lee Jaques created two separate litho stones and pulled about 30 prints from each.
 These are known as the first two editions.
 They can be identified by subtle differences in the design.